 Year of call: 2015

-Hayley joined Chambers as a tenant in October 2017 following successful completion of her pupillage under the supervision of John Ward-Prowse and Russell Pyne.
+Hayley has been a tenant of Chambers since October 2017 following successful completion of her pupillage under the supervision of John Ward-Prowse and Russell Pyne.
 Hayley is noted for her thorough preparation and creative approach to legal problems and has been complimented for her personable style with both professional and lay clients alike, giving practical and robust advice in a calm and comprehensible way.

 Hayley is authorised to accept instructions on a direct access basis.

 In public law, Hayley has represented local authorities and parents and has experience of matters featuring issues of emotional abuse, domestic violence, neglect and drug and alcohol dependencies.
-Hayley recently worked within the legal department of a Local Authority on the South Coast on a 3 month secondment, where she represented the Authority on a number of cases and gained vast experience in public law matters including cases featuring sexual abuse, special guardianship applications and emergency protection orders.
+Hayley spent time working in-house for a Local Authority, where she gained valuable experience acting for the Authority in a number of cases involving sexual abuse, special guardianship applications and emergency protection orders.

 In private law, Hayley is regularly instructed to act for parents in Child Arrangement Order applications, leave to remove applications and applications for parental responsibility.
 Her exceptional client skills mean that she is accomplished at gaining the trust of clients and working with them to achieve the best possible outcome.